Onest-io/onest-whitepaper/README.md

 ## Targets
 - Turning the blockchain worker system into a public funding system
 - Segregating of `transaction utility` and `voting utility`
-- Balance the reward and demand between transaction and vote utilitiy
+- Balance the reward and demand between transaction and vote utility
 - Create a liquid governance and worker system
 - Reward workers and loyal utility holders with VOTE
 - Allow a natural market selection of VOTE users